harumuki/thorsten-hans.com/_posts/2017-08-26-hybrid-kubernetes-cluster-on-azure-container-services.md

 ```

 Which will return basic information about all existing services on the cluster.
-Browsing to the EXTERNAL-IP of the `iis-service` and you’ll see the beautiful welcome page from IIS. 🚀
+Browsing to the EXTERNAL-IP of the `iis-service` and you'll see the beautiful welcome page from IIS. 🚀

 {% include image-caption.html imageurl="/assets/images/posts/2017/acs-engine-hybrid-5.png"
 title="IIS running on our hybrid Kubernetes cluster" caption="IIS running on our hybrid Kubernetes cluster" %}

 ## Spinning up a Linux pod

-Let’s also verify a Linux Node, by deploying a basic *NGINX Pod* to our *Kubernetes* cluster.
+Let's also verify a Linux Node, by deploying a basic *NGINX Pod* to our *Kubernetes* cluster.
 Again save the following `yaml` to your project folder and name the file `nginx-pod.yaml`:

 ```yaml
 apiVersion: v1